 Phil follows the dictum, "we work well together, we live well together", an attitude of genuine congeniality that owners, Rory and Ric Ranucci, recognize as an attitude that makes Artful Lodger guests feel welcome and special.
 His daily goal, along with staff, April, Megan, Natalie, the aunts and Ezra, is to keep the inn fresh, the full breakfasts, exquistie in taste and presentation, in an ambiance of Victorian Newport.

-We welcome you to this Victorian Style home which was built by the prominent Newport King Family in 1844.
+We welcome you to this Victorian Style home which was built by the prominent Newport King Family during the Civil War Era circa 1850's.
 Legend has it that it was built as an extra guest house for spill over from the many mansion parties of the Gilded Age.